 Even though the audience might seem unfitting, you should be able to find a couple common interests and capitalize on them.
 This is especially true if the streamer/youtuber himself has evident interests that conform to your products or services.
 Usually the amount of competing companies is pretty low, up to the present!
 The industry is growing though, and so is the competition.

 In addition, you could actively interact and support a specific community by gifting subscriptions to their favorite streamer-channel.
-Typically, streaming-platforms (e.g. Twitch, Mixer, etc.) allow users to donate money to the streamer that they enjoy watching.
+Typically, streaming-platforms (e.g. Twitch, Facebook Gaming, and other alternatives) allow users to donate money to the streamer that they enjoy watching.
 This leads to the streamer having more resources and time to maintain his channel.
 Besides donations, subscriptions are the most common way to support a person.
 This feature lets you pay a fixed monthly-fee to the streamer and in return you will get a visible supporter-badge that everyone can see.

 Being subscribed to a streamer makes you a part of that community, or how users might put it: you will become a part of the family.
 By donating subscriptions and being active in chat, you can subliminally promote your services and the audience will appreciate it, because you give something back that is important to them.
 All of this only works of course, if the streamer gives you the permission to do so.
 Randomly appearing in a chat and trying to promote products will get you banned.